-As you gather with friends and family this holiday season, beware of an unwanted guest set on spoiling the fun: seasonal flu.
+As we prepare to welcome the holiday season, in whatever capacity that may look like this year, beware of an unwanted guest set on spoiling the fun: seasonal flu.

-But take comfort: the flu vaccine drastically lowers your likelihood of catching the flu, and makes it much easier to endure if you do happen to catch it.
+According to the Centers for Disease Control and Prevention (CDC), flu cases are currently low, but as we get further into the year, that could change.
+The flu vaccine lowers your likelihood of catching the flu, and makes it much easier to endure if you do happen to catch it.

-Everybody over age six months should get their flu shot every year, ideally in the Fall.
-If you haven't gotten your flu shot, get it now.
+Everybody over age six months should get their flu shot every flu season.
+So if you haven't gotten your flu shot yet for the 2020–2021 season, get it now.
 As the season ramps up, you need to be protected.

 Flu vaccines, which change each year to cover the main circulating strains, are generally about 50 to 60 percent effective.
 To some people, this may sound like a coin toss, but in reality, that is a very effective vaccine.